Where is data stored, and what is a data breach?

 This is complicated by the fact that many services where your data may be stored (particularly cloud storage or similar software environments) will not be based in the UK, or whichever region governs your local data protection laws.
 This means gaining assurances from the company in question that they are GDPR compliant; and if they are not, addressing this by enacting your own protections, or finding an alternative storage solution.

 It’s also important to know where your data is in order to protect it from bad actors.
-Hackers and other cybercriminals will often try to steal sensitive information through a variety of methods, including phishing emails, malware, and finding personal details online that can be used to access accounts.
+Hackers and other cybercriminals will often try to steal sensitive information through a variety of methods, including phishing emails, malware, and finding personal details online that can be used to access accounts, something that’s gotten even easier with the advent of AI.
 Knowing where all of your datas is will allow you to secure the accounts that have access to it, or move it somewhere where it will be better protected.

 What is a data breach?

-Here are the most common causes of a data breach:
+The most common causes of a data breach